 However, the choice you are going to make is based on your needs.

-If you do not like any of our suggestions, feel free to research on your own and share your opinion.
+If you do not like any of my suggestions, feel free to research on your own and share your opinion.

-We hope that the guide will point you in the right direction.
+I hope that this guide will point you in the right direction.